Miniature Circuit Breaker (MCB)

 Conclusion

-ACI C63, 3-Pole Miniature Circuit Breaker is a reliable and cost-effective
+The Sparkle ACI C63, 3-Pole Miniature Circuit Breaker is a reliable

-protective device for low-voltage three-phase systems.
-With C-curve tripping,
+and cost-effective protective device for low-voltage three-phase systems.

-design, it is well-suited for motors, feeders, and distribution boards in
+well-suited for motors, feeders, and distribution boards in residential,

 important, this MCB offers an excellent balance between safety, performance,